angular/angular/src/cdk/portal/portal.md

 ### Portals
 A `Portal` is a piece of UI that can be dynamically rendered to an open slot on the page.

-The "piece of UI" can be either a `Component` or a `TemplateRef` and the "open slot" is a `PortalOutlet`.
+The "piece of UI" can be either a `Component`, a `TemplateRef` or a DOM element and the "open slot" is a `PortalOutlet`.

 Portals and PortalOutlets are low-level building blocks that other concepts, such as overlays, are